dholiday/mqtt_lab/docker/mqtt/README.md

 > **exit**

 to log out of the container.
 Refresh the graphite webpage and try again.
 You should see metrics data at this point.

+ - to log into a container (the vernemq one in particular) as root:
+ `docker exec -u 0 -it vernemq1 bash`

   [1]: http://graphite.readthedocs.org/en/latest/
   [2]: http://www.docker.com/what-docker